JaouadROS/heightcameraestimation/README.md

 Select 10 points in the image.

-The distance between the plane, estimated from the 10 points, and the origin is computed:
+The distance between the plane, estimated from the 10 points, and the origin is computed :+1:

     Model coefficients: 0.0210965 -0.980173 0.197017 -0.759828
     Model inliers: 10